-37.6 – We are regulated by the Solicitors Regulation Authority (“SRA”) and so are subject to the provisions of the SRA Code of Conduct and the SRA Handbook.
-Copies can be obtained from the SRA website, http://www.sra.org.uk.
+37.6 – We are regulated by the Solicitors Regulation Authority (“SRA”) and so are subject to the provisions of the SRA Standards and Regulations.
+Copies can be obtained from the SRA website, https://www.sra.org.uk/solicitors/standards-regulations/.

 38 – Concerns About Barristers or Others

 38.1 – Any barrister or other professional we instruct on your behalf, who is not a consultant, partner, or employee of this Firm, should have their own complaints process.
 So if you are not happy with their service you can complain to them direct, but please let us know.
 We can tell you how to make your complaint, if they have not given you that information themselves.

 39.1 – Our advice is for your benefit only.
 Save as expressly set out, our agreement with you is not intended to confer rights on any third parties whether pursuant to the Contracts (Rights of Third Parties) Act 1999 or otherwise.